ichtiosapiens/terraform-provider-kubernetes/website/docs/index.html.markdown

 ## Authentication

 When not running inside a cluster, the provider must be explicitly configured either using the provider block or using environment variables.
-There are three ways to configure the Helm provider:
+There are four ways to configure the Helm provider:

 1. [Using a kubeconfig file](#file-config)
 2. [Supplying credentials](#credentials-config)